BerkeAras/xACARS/README.md

 *P3D cannot be tested because I dont own it.
 Make sure if you have an issue to report it [here](https://github.com/slimit75/xACARS/issues/new)

 **Linux & macOS support is planned.
-Please see the linux branch for detail.
+Please see the linux branch for details on development for Linux.

 [Wiki](https://github.com/slimit75/xACARS/wiki)